erdemhalil/DIT355-WS/README.md

 Because modern browsers can’t directly interface with MQTT there needed to be a bridge between the client and MQTT.
 The client connects to the server and send a message that is then forwarded to MQTT awaiting a response.

+For more detailed information of the component and the whole system head over to the documentation repository by [clicking here](https://git.chalmers.se/courses/dit355/test-teams-formation/team-2/documentation).

 ## Setup Instructions

 ### Prerequisites